This is a poem I started in the Fall of 1986. I have worked on it off and on ever since.

 “There’s a light, a certain kind of light…” The Bee Gees

-I walk in spirals
+I walk in spirals through Chicago

-through the streets of Chicago elegant as a rattler’s back.
+through streets elegant as a rattler’s back.

 Stepping over rainbows in oily gutters, I see my reflection